Skip to content

 [

-np.prod(data[:, combinations[i]], axis=1)
+np.prod(data[:, combination_list[i]], axis=1)

-for i in range(len(combinations))
+for i in range(len(combination_list))

 ]